 During the content review phase, we evaluate apps based on their production value, polish, utility, and entertainment value.

-The third phase is publishing review, where we will discuss details for your app release such as launch date, price, and assets.
+The third phase is publishing review, where we may discuss details for your app release such as launch date, price, and assets.
 Oculus may make recommendations to any of these areas to maximize the impact of your launch.

 After the review has been completed, we’ll update your status to one of the following:

-However, updates to the app metadata (banner images, descriptions, trailers, etc.) will require a review.
+However, updates to the app metadata (banner images, descriptions, trailers, etc.) require a review.
 This review will take 1-2 business days after submission.